taliajmallo/wod20/README.md

-# Vampire the Masquerade V20 System
+# Exalted Versus World Of Darkness System

 [![Foundry Shield 0.8.8]][Foundry URL]
 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

-This system is for playing Vampire the Masquerade 20h edition on the Foundry Virtual Tabletop System.
+This system is for playing Exalted versus World of Darkness in the Foundry Virtual Tabletop system.
+It has been forked from the V20 system, and will retain functionality and assets from that system as a result.

+***NOTE: No actual functionality additions/changes have been made yet.
+This note will be removed when some have been.***

-Licensed materials will NOT be provided (list of disciplines, clans, etc.) as this is a system provided for public use for free.
+Licensed materials will NOT be provided as this is a system provided for public use for free.

 .